 You do need to be very reasonable with pricing.
 We can give you an estimated value for your property, tell you if your desired sales price is attainable, and let you know what to expect for your specific situation.
 Usually we recommend listing just under market value to make your home stand out from the rest which may be a little higher priced.
 List lower to start so you aren’t chasing the market after getting no offers and few showings for a month.

 WHAT PROPERTIES ARE IN HIGH DEMAND RIGHT NOW?

-With the massive increase in buyers looking to leave the city and move to Tahoe full or part time, there are a few different styles of homes and specific features that are in the most demand.
+With the massive increase in buyers looking to leave the city and move to Tahoe full or part time, there are a few different specific features that are in the most demand.
 All Tahoe homes are unique, but the following features are key for many of the buyers we have worked with recently.

-For full time buyers, they mainly want a larger home with a large yard in a quiet neighborhood that is close to the forest and/or within walking distance to a local school.
+Many buyer want a larger home with a large yard in a quiet neighborhood.
 Two features that are almost a necessity right now are a good home office and high speed internet.
 So even if you don’t have a specific room that is currently used as a home office, before listing your home for sale it would be beneficial to set up a room as a home office just so when buyers see it in person (or video) they can see it.
 They mostly want a house that has been recently updated and usually won’t be interested in anything that needs a lot of repairs or looks like it is stuck in the 80s or 90s.

 But don’t fret if your property doesn’t fit any of the styles or features mentioned above.
-You might not have multiple offers on your home, but if priced right it will sell right now.
+You might not have multiple offers on your home, but if priced right it will sell.

 - Search all homes for sale around the lake.
 Our website makes it easy to search for homes that match your criteria.